openETCS/requirements/RequirementManagement.md

 Now if it is necessary to add or to modify a requirement, we use the \req{} macro that generate a new number without collision.

+As for the requirements incoming from documents external to the projects, if they are properly and unambiguously named, the name will be used directly.
+This includes in particular requirements from SUBSET-26.